vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

         2. Your initials
         3. The **version** of CryptoGlacier used (listed on the front page of this document) Do not write "CryptoGlacier", simply the version of CryptoGlacier used (e.g. `0.94.1`)
-        4. Write down the chosen N-of-M configuration
+        4. Write down the chosen M-of-N configuration
 2. Visually hide all critically sensitive data.

     We'll be using a smartphone with a live Internet connection to read QR